Home Easy Foundations for Programming Languages III — The Language PCF & Its Syntax

 \[Curry(add) = \lambda x:nat .\: \lambda y:nat. \: x+y\]

-The curried addition function yields $x+y$ when applied to $x$ and $y$, but the form of parameterization if different.
+This curried addition function yields $x+y$ when applied to $x$ and $y$, but the form of parameterization is different.

 Like many other lambda expressions, it is easier to read $Curry(add)$ from right to left.
 To help readers to better understand, we add parentheses for it.